-(b) The City Council may, by ordinance or resolution, adopt rules and bylaws to govern the conduct of its business, including procedures and penalties for compelling the attendance of absent Council Members.
-Such rules may include punishment for contemptuous behavior conducted in the presence of the City Council.
+(d) The city council may, by ordinance or resolution, adopt rules and bylaws to govern the conduct of its business, including procedures and penalties for compelling the attendance of absent councilmembers.
+Such rules may include punishment for contemptuous behavior conducted in the presence of the city council.

-Sec.
-2.16.
-Submission of ordinances to the City clerk.
+Submission of ordinances to the city clerk.

-- (a) Every ordinance, resolution, and other action adopted by the City Council shall be presented to the City clerk within 15 days of its adoption or approval.
-The City clerk shall record upon the ordinance the date of its delivery from the City Council. - (b) An ordinance or resolution that has been passed by the City Council shall become effective on the date the ordinance is passed by the City Council or on such other date as may be specified in the ordinance.
+(a) Every ordinance, resolution, and other action adopted by the city council shall be presented to the city clerk within 15 days of its adoption or approval.
+The city clerk shall record upon the ordinance the date of its delivery from the city council.

+(b) An ordinance or resolution that has been passed by the city council shall become effective on the date the ordinance is passed by the city council or on such other date as may be specified in the ordinance.

-ARTICLE III.
+ARTICLE III

 EXECUTIVE BRANCH